Diplomatic missions

 Competitive service

-Lesotho is a signatory to the Hague Convention abolishing the requirement of legalisation of foreign public documents.
+Lesotho is a party to the Hague Convention Abolishing the Requirement of Legalisation for Foreign Public Documents.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.